skip to content

 How long will I have to wait for an appointment offer?

-Initial Consultations: We aim for this to take place within two weeks of your application
+Initial Consultation: We aim for this to take place within two weeks of your application

 Weekly Appointments: We aim to offer weekly sessions within 6 weeks of your Initial Consultation